-The Seren Yoke is now a Dunstone Design classic (Evan’s mum and dad own a set).
-The Seren Yoke has a hint of Japanese architectural forms in its crest rail.
-It brings just the right energy in to the dining room.
-The wonderfully comfortable “Wave” wooden seat was first developed for this design.
-The innovative front-leg-to-front-rail joinery was also originally developed for the Seren Yoke.
-This chair is the ancestor of all Dunstone Design chairs, predating even the Waterfall Stool.
+The Seren Yoke dining chair is a Dunstone Design classic.
+Even Evan’s parents own a set.
+From an aesthetic perspective, the curve of the Seren’s back leg is perfect.
+There is the suggestion of Japanese architectural forms in the Seren Yoke’s crest rail.
+The Yoke brings just the right energy into the dining room.
+The wonderfully comfortable Wave seat was originally developed for the Seren and the Wave is now a signature Dunstone Design element.
+Innovative front-leg-to-front-rail joinery was devised for the Seren Yoke.
+This design is the ancestor of all Dunstone Design chairs, predating even the Waterfall Stool.

 Dimensions: 1020mm H x 470mm W x 460mm D